grafana/tempo/example/tk/readme.md

 20/03/03 21:30:02 INFO ScheduledTraceGenerator: Emitted traceId 23a09a0efd0d1ef0 for service frontend route /cart
 ```

-Extract a trace id and view it in your browser at `http://localhost:16686/trace/<traceid>`
+Extract a trace id and view it in Grafana at http://localhost:3000/explore

 ### Clean up